North Kosovo: 2008–2011: Assembly of the Serb municipalities

 In 2011, former President of Kosovo Behgjet Pacolli crossed into the Northern part of Mitrovica.
 It marked the first time that a high ranking Republic of Kosovo official visited Northern Kosovo.
 Such a symbolic gesture was accompanied by a heavy security presence.

-2013–today: Brussels Agreement
+2011–2013: Brussels Agreement

+On 25 July 2011, Kosovo Police crossed into the Serb-controlled municipalities to control several administrative border crossings, without consulting either Serbia, the Kosovo Force (KFOR) and the European Union Rule of Law Mission in Kosovo (EULEX).

 In early 2013, the Prime Minister of Serbia Ivica Dačić encouraged all Serbs to participate in Kosovo elections.
 The vast majority of Serbs turned out in large numbers to participate in elections held by the Kosovo government with symbols of the Republic of Kosovo Central Elections Commission on the ballot.